Darxo/Hardened/README.md

 - **Rebuke** is completely reworked.
 It now grants the **Rebuke Effect** whenever an opponent misses a melee attack against you while it's not your turn, until the start of your next turn.
 This effect reduces your damage by 25% but will make you retaliate every melee attack miss against you.
 - **Rising Star** now only grants 20% experience until you are level 12.
 It now grants +2 Perk Points at Level 12, instead of 5 levels after picking the perk
 - **Rush of Battle** is completely reworked.
 While adjacent to an ally and an enemy, gain 20% more Injury Threshold per adjacent enemy and Skills cost 10% less Fatigue per adjacent ally
 - **Sanguinary** is completely reworked.
-It now causes your non-AoE Cleaver Attacks to apply 5 additional bleed stacks, if the attack applied at least one bleed stack
+It now causes your Cleaver Attacks to apply 5 additional bleed stacks, if the attack applied at least one bleed stack
 - **Savage Strength** now reduces fatigue cost of weapon skills by 20% (down from 25%).
 It now grants Immunity to Disarm
 - **Shield Expert** no longer grants 25% increased shield defenses and no longer prevents fatigue build-up when you dodge attacks.
 It now grants 50% less shield damage taken and it makes it so enemies will never have Reach Advantage over the shield user
 - **Shield Sergeant** is completely reworked.
 It grants **Shieldwall** effect to all allies who have a shield equippe, at the start of combat.
 It now causes allies within 3 tiles to imitate shield skills for free that you use during your turn.
 It also allows you to use **Knock Back** and **Cover Ally** on empty tiles